ComedicChimera/Rezonate/README.md

 Arguments are separated a spaces.

 ## Index
-**NOTE**: Arguments a specified in parenthesis, separated by commas.
+**NOTE**: Arguments a specified in parentheses, elements separated by commas.

 ### General
  - **help**